luís manuel araújo

 I heard it—

-the sound dripping below.
+a slow dripping below.

 I crossed field after field.

-you said I would find the answer there.
+you said I would find it there.

-clouds mirrored in the river before me.
+clouds mirrored in the river—

-the water, the daisies,
+the water, the daisies—

 white and yellow.